The Gilbert S. Omenn Prize

 The prize is made possible by a generous donation by Gilbert Omenn, M.D., PhD.
 Director of the Center for Computational Medicine and Bioinformatics at the University of Michigan where he is a Professor of Internal Medicine, Human Genetics, and Public Health.
 Dr. Omenn served as Executive Vice President for Medical Affairs as Chief Executive Officer of the University of Michigan Health System from 1997-2002.
 He is a past president of the American Association for the Advancement of Science and a member of the Institute of Medicine of the National Academy of Sciences.

-This year's prize committee is chaired by Norman Johnson.
+This year's prize committee is chaired by Norman Johnson (UMass).
+Other members of the committee include Lisa Abegglen, U. Utah, Steve Austad, U Alabama, Joanna Masel, U Arizona, Bob Perlman, U Chicago.
 Articles by author's with close associations with members of the prize committee are not eligible.

 2023 Prize for the best article in 2022